 Editor's Note: Here's a nice long-read for the weekend by Sarah Cords from the Great British TV Site who has written this lovely feature for us about the history of Miss Marple on screen.
 She, along with co-author Jackie Bailey, has written a fantastic book on British TV.
 Thanks, Sarah!
 Is it wrong that I’m ready for 2020 mainly because I’m ready to see a new TV adaptation of … [Read more...] about Brit TV and Film: A History of Miss Marple in Cinema and British Television – Which Marple is Your Favorite?

 For Christmas Deck the halls with lots of fun Christmas products at The Bee’s Knees.
 From mugs, plates, jugs and tea towels to gift sets and candles.
 For Mom At The Bee's Knees we do have gifts for the whole family!
 Let's start with mom or mum, whichever you prefer.
-We have an endless number of items that mum would love, so here are just a few ideas: A festive … [Read more...] about Guest Post: Holiday Gift Ideas from the Bee’s Knees British Imports
+We have an endless number of items that mum would love, so here are just a few ideas: A festive mug with a … [Read more...] about Guest Post: Holiday Gift Ideas from the Bee’s Knees British Imports

 by Holly Giles My Dot On The Map is a small online boutique that offers a unique collection of custom coordinate jewelry.
 Your dot on the map- that's what our jewelry is about.
 That place that means so much to you, that is part of your story and holds a special meaning in your heart.
 The collections feature necklaces, bracelets, and key chains hand stamped with the … [Read more...] about Guest Post: A Thoughtful and Lovely Christmas Gift – MY DOT ON THE MAP – GPS Coordinates Jewelry